Quantum Versus Classical Proofs and Advice: Introduction

 In Section \ref{UPPER}, we show that our lower bound is basically tight, by giving an algorithm that finds $\left\vert \psi_{n}\right\rangle $\ using $O\left( \sqrt{2^{n}/m}\right) $\ queries when $m\geq2n$. \ This algorithm has the drawback of being \textit{computationally} inefficient. \ To fix this, we give another algorithm that finds $\left\vert \psi_{n}\right\rangle $\ using\ $O\left( n\sqrt{2^{n}/m}\right) $\ queries together with $O\left( n^{2}\sqrt{2^{n}/m}+\operatorname*{poly}\left( m\right) \right) $\ computational steps.

-Having separated $\mathsf{QMA}$\ from $\mathsf{QCMA}$ by a quantum oracle,\ we next revisit the question of whether these classes can be separated by a \textit{classical} oracle. \ Right now, we know of only one candidate problem for such a separation in the literature: the Group Non-Membership ($\operatorname*{GNM}$) problem, which Watrous \cite{watrous} placed in $\mathsf{QMA}$ even though Babai \cite{babai:am} showed that it is not in $\mathsf{MA}$. \ In this problem, Arthur is given black-box access to a finite group $G$, together with a subgroup $H\leq G$ specified by its generators and an element $x\in G$. \ Arthur's goal is to verify that $x\notin H$, using a number of group operations polynomial in $\log\left\vert G\right\vert $. \ (Note that the group \textit{membership} problem is in $\mathsf{NP}$ by an easy argument.) \ In Watrous's protocol, the quantum witness is simply an equal superposition $\left\vert H\right\rangle $\ over the elements of $H$. \ Given such a witness, Arthur can check non-membership by comparing the states $\left\vert H\right\rangle $ and $\left\vert xH\right\rangle $, and can similarly check the veracity of $\left\vert H\right\rangle $ by comparing it to $\left\vert hH\right\rangle $, where $h$ is an almost-uniformly random element of $H$.
+Having separated $\mathsf{QMA}$\ from $\mathsf{QCMA}$ by a quantum oracle,\ we next revisit the question of whether these classes can be separated by a \textit{classical} oracle. \ Right now, we know of only one candidate problem for such a separation in the literature: the Group Non-Membership ($\operatorname*{GNM}$) problem, which Watrous \cite{watrous} placed in $\mathsf{QMA}$ even though Babai \cite{babai:am} showed it is not in $\mathsf{MA}$ as an oracle problem.\footnote{Interestingly, the classes $\mathsf{MA}$ and $\mathsf{AM}$ were originally defined by Babai in connection with GNM \cite{babai:am2}.} In Group Non-Membership, Arthur is given black-box access to a finite group $G$, together with a subgroup $H\leq G$ specified by its generators and an element $x\in G$. \ Arthur's goal is to verify that $x\notin H$, using a number of group operations polynomial in $\log\left\vert G\right\vert $. \ (Note that the group \textit{membership} problem is in $\mathsf{NP}$ by a result of Babai and Szemer\'{e}di \cite{bs:matrix}.) \ In Watrous's protocol, the quantum witness is simply an equal superposition $\left\vert H\right\rangle $\ over the elements of $H$. \ Given such a witness, Arthur can check non-membership by comparing the states $\left\vert H\right\rangle $ and $\left\vert xH\right\rangle $, and can similarly check the veracity of $\left\vert H\right\rangle $ by comparing it to $\left\vert hH\right\rangle $, where $h$ is an almost-uniformly random element of $H$.

 Evidently a classical proof of non-membership would have to be completely different. \ Nevertheless, in Section \ref{GNM}\ we show the following:

 \begin{theorem} $\operatorname*{GNM}$ has polynomially-bounded $\mathsf{QCMA}$ query complexity. \end{theorem}